 We often take our relationship with property for granted.
 This may be, in part, because of the lack of regard characters in media show their own or other people’s property.
 For entertainment value, you may see scorned spouses on a reality show throw their partner’s belongings out of a window.
 Or, you might see someone key a car or egg a person’s house.
 While property damage is quickly accepted and forgotten in fiction, in real life, the willful destruction of property that belongs to someone else can be a crime.
 If you deface or destroy someone else’s property, you could face serious criminal charges.

-If you have been arrested for injury to real or personal property in Charlotte, NC, call the criminal defense lawyers at Randall & Stump, PLLC right away.
+If you have been arrested for injury to real or personal property in Charlotte, NC, call the criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys right away.
 Depending on your alleged conduct, you may face a misdemeanor or felony offense.
 In either situation, you should have an experienced property crimes lawyer defend you.

 Do I Need to Hire a Lawyer?